MadLeon/LearnCPA/semester2/oop244/fundations.md

 `type identifier(type[, ...], type = value);`

+> Must be the rightmost parameters.

 ## REFERENCES

-> A *reference* is an alias for a variable or obj.
+- an alias for a variable or object

-> A reference is an alternative to the pass by address mechanism
+- an alternative to the pass by address mechanism

 `type identifier(type& identifier, ...)`

 NOTE: The feature of referencing

-- only specify '&' in prototype
-- do NOT specify in function call
+- do NOT use '&' in function call
 - use '&' in definition, instead of '*'

 ## ARRAY OF POINTERS

-> Array of pointers contain addresses rather than values.
+contain addresses rather than values.

 ## KEYWORDS

-There are 84 keywords in C++.
-C programs without using those keywords as identifiers are called clean C programs.
+- There are 84 keywords in C++.
+- C programs without using those keywords as identifiers are called **clean C programs**.

----